yetanotherchris/yetanotherchris.dev/_posts/2017-02-01-net-core-continous-integration-gitlab-docker-kubernetes.md

 The app has a website, and then a Google Cloud Pub/Sub part that is used for updating data that the website uses periodically.
 The Pub/Sub part is a publisher and a poller-based subscriber.
 I tried using push but Google Cloud had a habit of denial of servicing my endpoint, even with throttling enabled inside Nginx.

 All three bits are Docker containers running as seperate pods inside a Kubernetes cluster.

+### How can I change the file so it works with Bitbucket Pipelines/Travis/Appveyor/CI-service XYZ

+You could convert it really easily to another build service YAML format.
+Appveyor wouldn't make much sense, but other services would be trivial to do.

 ### Source